 Enable this setting to test how your website will respond when 3rd-party cookies are blocked from loading.
 This will allow you to mimic the behavior of browsers that do this today, so you can be confident in your end-user experience.

 Note: An ID attribute is required for many of the action types described below in order to locate an element to act on.
 However, if you do not have an ID on the element, you can use a Name attribute, an XPath, a CSS selector, or the HTML element itself.
 Name attributes are less reliable than IDs because they are not required to be unique on a page while IDs are.
 An XPath or CSS selector can point to a unique element or not, depending upon how they are constructed.

 When resolving an Identifier, the system will look in the following order:

 XPaths can use regular expressions.
 See Finding an XPath or CSS Selector for more information on using them.

 - Action Type (required)

 - Navigate To: Open the page specified in the URL field.
 Paste the URL on which you want the User Journey to begin.
-A web journey will always start with a navigation action.
+A Journey will always start with a navigation action.